herjulf/sensd/README.md

 cat /tmp/WSN1-GW1/281a98d20200004a/T
 19.44

-And very easy to link this tree into web-server.
+And very easy to link this tree into a web-server.

 Getting the source and building